-Role Responsibility FSS Board Overall responsibility for the FSS system of internal control and ensuring that an effective risk management system is in place.
-Audit and Risk Advise and provide assurance to the Board on FSS's arrangements Committee for risk management, through constructive challenge and review.
-Responsible for ensuring and implementing effective risk Accountable Officer management processes within FSS and programmes of activity.
-To Accountable Officer ensure there is comprehensive risk reporting arrangements for their area of accountability.
+D.L.
+B 9.99 Role Responsibility FSS Board Overall responsibility for the FSS system of internal control and ensuring 1 00 Board that an effective risk management system is in place.
+Audit and Risk Advise and provide assurance to the Board on FSS's arrangements for risk Committee management, through constructive challenge and review.
+Responsible for ensuring and implementing effective risk management Accountable Officer processes within FSS and programmes of activity.
+To ensure there is comprehensive risk reporting arrangements for their area of accountability.
 Review Level 1 Risks and individual escalated risks.
-Senior Management Take appropriate action to mitigate risks.
+Senior Management Team Take appropriate action to mitigate risks.
 Team Review Level 1 Risks and new high level risks monthly and advise as to whether contingency plan is required.
-Manage high level risks within their Directorate (Level 2 Risk Directors Register) that are beyond tolerance of Branch Heads.
+Manage high level risks within their Directorate (Level 2 Risk Register) that are beyond tolerance of Branch Heads.
 Directors Escalate corporate and Very High rated risks (beyond their own tolerance) to the Senior Management Team (Level 1 Risk Register).
-Monitor risks to the delivery of programme or project objectives Senior Responsible Review and manage high level programme/project risks and Owners escalate to Senior Management Team (Level 1 Risk Register) as necessary.
-Develop, operate, monitor and report on FSS Risk Management System Head of Corporate Embed risk aware culture within FSS through appropriate learning Services and development activities Provide guidance and support to Branch, Project, Programme, Directorate and Senior Management on risk management methodology within FSS.
-Branch Heads Identify, evaluate and manage risks to the delivery of Branch or Corporate Plan objectives.
-Project Managers Identify, evaluate and manage risks to the delivery of individual projects.
-Escalate risks to Branch Head as necessary.
-Take ownership of individual Branch and Project risks where All Staff appropriate.
-Be responsible for managing risks as an integral part of the Branch
+Develop, operate, monitor and report on FSS Risk Management System Embed risk aware culture within FSS through appropriate learning and Head of Corporate development activities Services Provide guidance and support to Branch, Project, Programme, Directorate and Senior Management on risk management methodology within FSS.
+B It III It Identify, evaluate and manage risks to the delivery of Branch or Corporate Branch Heads Plan objectives.
+Manage and monitor Risk Registers on behalf of Programme Managers.
+Programme Identify common risks across programmes or projects so they can be Management Office managed more efficiently or escalated.
+Highlight increasing risks and potential new risks to Programme Manager.
+Monitor and review RED high level risks to the delivery of programme or Programme Boards project objectives Trogramme Boards Escalate to Senior Management Team (Level 1 Risk Register) as necessary.
+Is accountable for the Programme Risk register and ensures risk management activities are operating effectively and that key risks are being Senior Responsible dealt with at the appropriate senior level.
+Owners (SRO) Monitor and review all risks to the delivery of programme or project objectives Review and manage high level programme/project risks and escalate to Senior Management Team (Level 1 Risk Register) as necessary.
+Ensure risk management activities are being carried out through the Programme programme and respective projects.
+Identify, evaluate and manage risks to Managers the delivery of programmes and projects.
+Escalate risks to SRO/Programme Board as necessary.
+AU 04 - # Take ownership of individual Branch and Project risks where appropriate.
+All Staff Be responsible for managing risks as an integral part of the Branch be responsible for managing risks as an integral part of the Branch

-12.0 REVIEW OF RISK MANAGEMENT POLICY
+12.0 REVIEW OF RISK MANAGEMENT POLICY AND GUIDANCE